How to prevent a cold

 1. Eat lots of brightly coloured fruit and vegetables

 Vegetables such as sweet potatoes, butternut squash and beetroot are rich in beta-carotene which our bodies convert to vitamin A. We need vitamin A to keep the mucosal linings in our nose and lungs robust enough to defend against infection.
 Other foods to include are orange and red fruits such as oranges, mango, apricots and melon.

-2. Add garlic and onion to dishes
+2. Cook with garlic and onion

 Trials supporting the efficacy of garlic in preventing the common cold have been of poor quality up to this point, so there is little clinical evidence.
 But, as garlic and onion both have impressive health benefits, they are still worth including in your diet.
 If you hate garlic breath or that potent aftertaste, look out for fermented black garlic.
 It has a rich balsamic flavour and is said to be twice as active as regular garlic, without the unfavourable after effects!

 Try garlic and onion in these nutrient-packed dishes:

 Herb & garlic pork with ratatouille

 Caramelised carrots & onions